 This article was updated on March 6, 2021.

 Reading this, you probably know how to create a website.
-Once you’ve got that skill in the bag, the next step is to learn how to nourish it with some TLC.
-Like all great pairs in history (Romeo & Juliet, peanut butter & jelly, etc.), your website too has a significant other it needs to take into consideration: Search Engine Optimization.
+Once you’ve got that skill in the bag, the next step is to learn how to nourish it with some Search Engine Optimization.
 Indeed, if you’re a small business owner or blogger, it’s crucial that you improve your ranking in online results.
-That’s how most of the Internet people will arrive on your pages.
-Ever heard of ‘googling’ something?
-We thought so.
+That’s how most online users will arrive on your pages.

-Just like a great cocktail, a strong SEO is the combination of many ingredients.
+Strong SEO as a successful marketing strategy is the combination of many ingredients.
 In this post, we’re going to focus on just one of them, and it’s one of the most important according to Google’s guidelines: the SEO title tag.
 You may have encountered it under many aliases: SEO title, meta title, page title or the most commonly used – title tag.
 In simple terms, this is the title given to each of your pages.
 In the same way, the title of a book or film attracts the most attention, your title tag is the first thing that users see on a results page.
 In addition, it’s what search engines, like Google and Bing, initially see when crawling your site.
 But just filling in your title tag isn’t enough.
 You need to make sure that it’s clear, descriptive and eye-catching.